grafana/k8s-monitoring-helm/charts/k8s-monitoring/docs/Customizations.md

 ### Processing customizations

-* `logs.cluster_events.log_format` - Specify the format of the cluster events.
+* `logs.cluster_events.log_format` - Specifies the format of the Cluster events.
 Default is `logfmt`, but can also specify `json`.

 ## Additional Configuration